Maximilian Wöber

-Maximilian Wöber (born 4 February 1998) is an Austrian professional footballer who plays as a centre-back or left-back for German club Werder Bremen, on loan from club Leeds United, and the Austria national team.
+Maximilian Wöber (born 4 February 1998) is an Austrian professional footballer who plays as a centre-back for club Schalke 04 and the Austria national team.

 Club career

 Youth career

 Born in Vienna, Wöber started his football career with Rapid Wien's youth teams.

 Rapid Wien

 In 2015, Wöber was called up for Rapid Wien's first team.
 On 25 February 2016, he made his senior team debut in the Round of 32 of 2015–16 UEFA Europa League against Valencia at Ernst-Happel-Stadion, playing the game as a starter for full-time game by coach Zoran Barisic.

 Ajax

 In August 2017, Wöber signed a four-year contract with Dutch side Ajax.
 The club paid a transfer fee of €7.5 million to Rapid Wien.

 Sevilla

 On 11 January 2019, Spanish La Liga side Sevilla reached an agreement with Ajax for the transfer of Wöber, He signed a contract until 2023, initially joining on loan with an obligatory buyout clause, for a reported fee of €10.5 million.
 He made his debut on 26 January 2019, starting in a 5–0 win against Levante.